 In this guide, we will cover each Starlink service tier.
 We will detail the performance, cost, and target customer of each plan.
 Finally, we’ll recommend which Starlink plan you should purchase for your needs.

 How many Starlink internet plans are there?

-With multiple options, it might seem difficult to know which service plan is right for you.
+With multiple plan options and data types, it might seem difficult to know which service plan is right for you.
 In the next section, we will detail each plan.
 You’ll get a better idea of the features and specifications, so you can know which plan fits your needs the best.

 Starlink Residential is the original internet plan offered by Starlink.
-It’s the standard level of service, intended for the majority of customers globally.
-Residential is meant to be used at one permanent location, and it’s meant for home users only, not businesses.
+Residential is intended for the majority of customers globally.
+It is meant to be used at one permanent location, typically a home.

-The Residential internet plan costs $110/month, with a $599 equipment fee.
+The Residential plan costs $120/month, with a $599 equipment fee.
 There are no contracts, customers can cancel anytime.

 Since the demand for Residential is so high, and the Starlink satellite constellation isn’t fully deployed yet, there is limited capacity at this time.
 In some areas, you’ll need to pre-order Residential and be put on the waitlist.
 As network capacity expands, Starlink allows those on the waitlist to order equipment and start using the Residential service.

 Residential Best Effort